 Most states have a legal requirement stating you need to sign a “listing agreement” of some sort, and most MLS’s also have a “paperwork” requirement to put your home’s information on the MLS where it will then circulate around the internet.

 Two times in the past couple of months I have had sellers, in two different states, tell me they never signed any paperwork.
 One wanted to use a different agent, and one was simply confused.
 If you are a seller and never signed paperwork you do not have a contract to list your home.
 Period.
 Dot.
 Real estate is not done verbally, and if it is, it is not enforceable in a court of law.
 Weather the agent got busy and forgot, or the seller misunderstood, or, whatever… as a seller you are entitled to read a listing agreement, which is an employment contract.
-You have a right to negotiate the commision structure, the listing time frame, cancellation options and so much more.
+You have a right to negotiate the commission structure, the listing time frame, cancellation options and so much more.

 Different states have different rules.
 In Utah, the state has created, and supplies, the listing agreements to the agents.
 In Utah all parties who have an ownership stake in the property MUST sign the listing agreement.
 If there are three people on the deed, all three must sign the listing agreement.

 In Arizona, each Realtor Association area provides their listing forms.
 Listing agreements can range from 10 or so pages in the metropolitan cities, to 1 page in the rural areas.
+Rankin Realty uses the approved Arizona Association of Realtors right to sell agreement.

 Either way, the listing agreement, is the document in which you hire a realtor, decide on commission, agree to have a sign put in your yard, discuss having some sort of lock box on your home, decided the length of the listing and more.